Nomkid/littlebiglogic/wiki/game-mechanics/frame-updates/README.md

 ### Logic

-The third phase is other logic gates.
+The second phase is other logic gates.

+### Physics

+The last phase is physics.
+Logic components that physically move objects like movers and followers take effect now.

+Note that if you pause the game, if an object is moving, then the location that it appears to be will be different to its location at the start of the frame when tag updates were executed.

 ## Specific gate priorities